-The total balance of this category at 31 December 2022 and 2021 relates to the collateral amount required by Banco de España from the Company made in a blocked current account with Banco de España to ensure that payments are made immediately in the event of a cash settlement failure.
+The total balance of this category at 31 December 2023 and 2022 relates to the collateral amount required by Banco de España made in a blocked current account with Banco de España to ensure that payments are made immediately in the event of a cash settlement failure.
 Banco de España calculates this collateral quarterly, adjusting the blocked amount in the current account with the same frequency.
+As of 1 March 2023, the guarantee required by Banco de España was increased to include funds provided by market members as collateral.

-The amount of the negative interest rate of the deposit facility that Banco de España charged to the Company in 2022 amounted to EUR 112,000 (EUR 161,000 at 31 December 2021) and was recognised in the income statement under "Finance expenses - Debts to third parties".
+The amount of the negative interest rate of the deposit facility that Banco de España charged to the Company in 2022 amounted to EUR 112,000 (no amount in 2023 for this heading) and was recognised in the income statement under "Finance expenses - Debts to third parties".